ctds-usyd/library-webscraping/_episodes/04-lxml.md

 It's a good idea to check you're getting the kind of data you expect, because:

-* If we get no tables (perhaps because the page wasn't retrieved correctly), then `tables[0]` will fail and the entire scraper will stop.
-In a large scraping operation, this could stop lots of work in progress.
+* If we get no tables (perhaps because the page wasn't retrieved correctly), then `tables[0]` will fail, raising an error that stops the entire scraper.
+In a large scraping operation, this could halt lots of work in progress.
 * If we get more tables than 1, we should review that we've got the right data.
-Maybe the web site's owners have changed how the page is structured and put some other part of the page in a table which our CSS selector then captures.
+Maybe the web site's owners have changed how the page is structured and put some other part of the page in a table which our CSS selector then inadvertently captures.
 * If we get no year URLs, then we've failed our task.

 Here we just use `print` output as a way to report if something went wrong.

 > ## Advanced challenge: Validate `year`
 > If the page changes and the year text is not a valid number, we'd like to know about that.
-> Write code that validates the year text as being a four-digit number, and does not add the year with the invalid text to `out`.
+> Write code that validates the year text as being a four-digit number, and does not add a year with invalid text to `out`.
 >
 > > ## Solution
 > > Insert at the TODO above: